 Among older open-pollinated strains are the varieties we have come to regard as Heirlooms — carefully selected varieties whose seed lines have been maintained and passed down over generations.
 While the plants of open-pollinated varieties in general are fairly similar to one another, they are not as uniform as those of hybrids, and there can be a tremendous amount of genetic variability among heirlooms.
 For this reason we grow and carefully evaluate distinctive heirlooms every season, to offer the most reliable, fragrant, or best-tasting.
 In addition, organic seeds are available for most the heirloom varieties we offer.

 The majority of our seeds are untreated and uncoated.

 We offer two main types of seed treatments: conventional treated and biological treated.

 Conventional Treated seeds have been coated with a chemical-based fungicial and/or insecticidal treatment that protects the seeds from soil-borne pests or pathogens during the seeding and germination phases.

 Film Coating is another type of seed enhancement that facilitates ease of sowing.
-Film coating may be useful to: increase seed flowability through better "slippage" between individual seeds; make the seeds easier to see as they are being handled or once placed in growing medium; assist with seed identification; and/or decrease dust in planting conditions.
-Certified organic growers should check suitability of the film coating with their certifier for all FC part numbers.
+Film coating may be useful to increase seed flowability through better "slippage" between individual seeds; make the seeds easier to see as they are being handled or once placed in growing medium; assist with seed identification; and/or decrease dust in planting conditions.
+Certified organic growers should check suitability of the film coating with their certifier for film-coated seeds.

 Pelleting is an enhancement that coats the seeds with inert substances that render them uniform in size and shape.
 The pellet coating serves to improve seed visibility, handling, and sowing accuracy at uniform distances (singulation), thereby reducing seed waste and the need for thinning.